The CASA Mission

 CASA of the Continental Divide

-But our need for volunteers is critical, no matter your cultural background.
+Our need for volunteers is critical, no matter your cultural background.
 Please consider standing up for a child who needs you most.
 You truly can make a difference.